Hodge-Riemann polynomials: Schur classes and Schubert classes

 \section{Schur classes and Schubert classes}

-In this section, we prove the Hodge--Riemann property for Schur classes.
+In this section, we prove the Hodge--Riemann property for Schur classes and Schubert classes.
 We first discuss the case of top Chern classes (Theorem \ref{t.top}), which is a consequence of the Bloch--Gieseker theorem (Proposition \ref{t.BG}).
 Using the linear algebra machine, we then prove a general cone theorem (Theorem \ref{t.cone0}).
-This implies the Hodge--Riemann property for Schur classes, Schubert class, and their derivatives and products.
+This implies the Hodge--Riemann property for products of derived Schur classes and derived Schubert classes (Corollaries \ref{c.final} and \ref{c.Schubertprod}).

 For $\gamma\in H^{k,k}(X,\R)$, we let $H^{p,q}(X)_{\gamma\hprim}$ denote the kernel of